eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 ## Option Types {#option}

-- option types solve null safety
-  - option types are largely orthogonal to other approaches
-  - so option types solve null safety, and the rest of the approaches solve the other points
-- can be hardcoded (Dart) or implemented in userspace (Rust)
+Option types solve null safety.
+These can be hardcoded into the language (e.g. Dart, Kotlin) or implemented as a library (OCaml, Haskell, Rust).

-  - in the latter case, compiler should special-case optionals of pointers
-  - `option<pointer<t>>` should be implemented as `t*`, with `null` as the `None` case.
+Typically, a type `Option<T>` has the size of `T` plus the size of the tag that says if it's empty or not.
+If pointers in the language are required to be non-null, then there is an opportunity for an optimization: types like `Option<Pointer<T>>` can be the same size as ordinary pointers, because `NULL` can represent the empty case.

+For this reason, option types do not incur performance penalties.
+In fact, they can increase performance, by reducing the need to defensively check for `NULL`.

 ## Region-Based Memory Management {#region}